Toby Roberts: Competition climbing

 Roberts first started competing in international youth competition climbing events in 2019.
 In 2022, Roberts began his transition towards the international senior competition circuit, winning a bronze medal in lead climbing at the IFSC Climbing World Cup in Edinburgh in September 2022.

 In May 2023, Roberts won his first World Cup medal in bouldering with a third-place finish in Salt Lake City.
 He went on to win his first World Cup gold medal in bouldering with a victory in Brixen in June 2023 followed by his first World Cup gold medal in lead climbing with a victory in Chamonix in July 2023, becoming the first British climber to win a gold medal in both the bouldering and lead climbing disciplines.
 In October 2023, he became the first male British climber–and the second British climber after Shauna Coxsey–to secure a spot in the Olympics for climbing by winning the 2023 European Qualifier in Laval.

-At the 2024 Summer Olympics in Paris, Roberts won a gold medal in the combined bouldering and lead climbing event, becoming the first British climber to win an Olympic medal.
+At the 2024 Summer Olympics in Paris, Roberts won a gold medal in the combined bouldering and lead climbing event, becoming the first British climber to win an Olympic medal related to climbing since members of the 1922 British Mount Everest expedition in 1924.
 Subsequently, he finished first overall in the 2024 Lead World Cup series and first overall in the 2024 Lead rankings and Combined rankings.

+Roberts was appointed Member of the Order of the British Empire (MBE) in the 2026 New Year Honours for services to sport climbing.